 The region of Bordeaux is often divided into the Left Bank and the Right Bank.
 The area is split by the Gironde river, which has two smaller rivers, the Garonne and the Dordogne, feeding into it (picture an upside-down 'Y' shape.)

 The Left Bank, on the west side, includes the Medoc and Haut Medoc (north of the city of Bordeaux) and Graves (south of the city).
 The famous villages of St. Estephe, Pauillac, St. Julien, and Margaux are all in the Haut Medoc.
 The Graves region to the south of the city includes Pessac-Leognan, home of the renowned Chateau Haut-Brion.

 The blends for wines from the Left Bank are generally dominated by Cabernet Sauvignon, while blends from the Right Bank—the east side, which includes St. Emilion and Pomerol—are more focused on Merlot.

 Between the two branches of the river-'Y' shape is a region called Entre Deux Mers, known for its white wines made from Sauvignon Blanc, Semillon, and Muscadelle.

 You might have heard the terms 'first growth' or 'second growth' in relation to fancy wines from Bordeaux.
 These classifications come from a ranking system from way back in 1855, when the wine estates of the region were ranked in order of quality from 'first growth' to 'fifth growth'.
-160 years later, some of the top wines are still truly mind-blowing....and expensive.
+A hundred and sixty years later, some of the top wines are still truly mind-blowing....and expensive.
 Unlike in Burgundy, the classification in Bordeaux is based on the producer, not the specific piece of land where the grapes are grown.

 The wine regions near the Loire River can be thought of in four sections: The Pays Nantais, Anjou-Saumur, Touraine, and the Central Vineyards.